Science City, Kolkata: Bus

 Bus Numbers - AS3, AC12, AC47, EB3, EB14, KB21, 24A/1, 42, 213.

 Train

 Park Circus railway station on Sealdah South lines is the nearest railway station.

 Metro

-Barun Sengupta metro station (also known as Science City), is an under construction station of the Kolkata Metro Orange Line located at Parama Island in the Dhapa area of Kolkata, West Bengal, India, serving Dhapa, ITC Royal Bengal, JW Marriott and Science City areas.
+Barun Sengupta metro station (also known as Science City), is an station of the Kolkata Metro Orange Line located at Parama Island in the Dhapa area of Kolkata, West Bengal, India, serving Dhapa, ITC Royal Bengal, JW Marriott and Science City areas.
 The station is named in honour of the founder of Bartaman, Barun Sengupta.
 The station is elevated above the Eastern Metropolitan Bypass.